-A three-year medical oncology programme provides comprehensive teaching and experience in the field of Solid Tumor Oncology and Haematological Malignancies.
-All essential aspects are included in the training such as: staging, diagnosis, management options and supportive care.
-A comprehensive teaching ground is available for Fellowship Programme in Medical Oncology.
-Fellows are responsible in giving quality care to the patients admitted to the hospital, seen in clinics and while receiving chemotherapy, directly under the faculty supervision.
+The three-year medical oncology fellowship programme provides comprehensive teaching and experience in the field of Solid Tumor Oncology and Haematological Malignancies.
+A comprehensive teaching ground is available for the Fellowship Programme in Medical Oncology.
+Fellows are responsible for giving quality care to the patients admitted to the hospital, seen in clinics and while receiving chemotherapy, directly under faculty supervision.
 They are encouraged to treat patients independently, especially in their senior years.
-They have separate rotations in haematology, paediatric oncology, radiation oncology, surgical oncology histopathology, radiology and infectious diseases.
-Specific schedule for each fellow is given at the beginning of each year.
-They are required to participate in the tumor boards, journal club, medical grand rounds and other educational meetings.
+They have separate rotations in haematology, paediatric oncology, radiation oncology, surgical oncology, histopathology, radiology and infectious diseases.
+A specific schedule for each fellow is given at the beginning of each year.

-Our objective is to produce Medical Oncologist who knows all aspects of care of the patients with cancer including: diagnosis, staging, treatment, palliative and psychological care.
-They should have the expertise in medical treatment of patients with solid tumors and haematologic malignancies that includes chemotherapy, hormonal therapy, biological therapy, analgesic and supportive and end of life care.
-They should be able to comprehend and evaluate the merits and demerits of new therapies available, and to determine how these therapies can be incorporated into the care of cancer patients.
-They should have sound knowledge of the social, legal, and financial issues involved in the care of cancer patients, both during the active treatment phase and then at the terminal phase of care of these patients.
-They should be able to understand the principles of prevention and early detection of cancer including screening.
-A Medical Oncologist should also understand the principles and indications of autologous and allogeneic bone marrow transplantation.
+The programme aims to produce Medical Oncologists who understand all aspects of care of patients with cancer including: diagnosis, staging, treatment, palliative and psychological care.
+They would have the expertise in medical treatment of patients with solid tumors and haematologic malignancies that includes chemotherapy, hormonal therapy, biological therapy, analgesic and supportive and end of life care.
+They would be able to comprehend and evaluate the merits and demerits of new therapies available, and to determine how these therapies can be incorporated into the care of cancer patients.
+They would have sound knowledge of the social, legal, and financial issues involved in the care of cancer patients, both during the active treatment phase and then at the terminal phase of care of these patients.
+They would be able to understand the principles of prevention and early detection of cancer including screening.
+A Medical Oncologist would also understand the principles and indications of autologous and allogeneic bone marrow transplantation.

 Duration of Training:

-The Medical Oncology Fellowship in the Department of Medicine at the Aga Khan University Hospital encompasses a minimum of 3 years’ time which includes separate rotations in radiation oncology, paediatric oncology, laboratory haematology, radiology and infectious diseases.
+The Medical Oncology Fellowship encompasses a minimum of three years’ which includes separate rotations in radiation oncology, paediatric oncology, laboratory haematology, radiology and infectious diseases.
 Electives are also provided for research, breast surgery, histopathology, daycare oncology and bone marrow transplant.
-Specific schedule for each fellow is given at the beginning of each year.

 Scope and Content: